varunkumar3091999/filter-products-react/README.md

-# Neon - Front-End Task for Missan
+# Neon - Front-End Task for Missan IT Solutions

 A responsive React application for a product catalog with intuitive filters based on the product category.